BetOnYou/apiist/README.md

 ## Assertions

-Apiritif responses provide a lot of useful assertions that can be used on responses.
+Apiist responses provide a lot of useful assertions that can be used on responses.

 Here's the list of assertions that can be used: